ipdk-io/networking-recipe/docs/clients/sgnmi_ctl.rst

 sgnmi_cli is a gNMI client tool that defaults to secure mode of communication with a gNMI server.
 The gRPC communication is secured via TLS certificates.

 A flag is available if user chooses to use insecure mode.
-Note that the gRPC communication will fail is the server does not service requests using insecure client credentials.

-For information on security and enabling/disabling TLS on gRPC ports, refer to guides/security-guide.md
+For more information on security and refer to guides/security-guide.md document.

 Usage
 -----